MeLeLBGU/SaGe/README.md

 	--thousands_of_corpus_lines: number of corpus lines - in thousands. default=200.
 	--max_lines_per_token: max number of lines to consider in objective calculation, per-token. default=1000.
 	--window_size: window size for SG objective calculation, and also for wordpiece embeddings calculation. default=5.
-	--use_gensim: Whether to use gensim to compute word embeddings [Y/N]. default="N".

 Example:
     python Main.py \